CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/constellation.md

 ## Adding Entries

 - Adds to the constellations signature items, which control the Constellation Paper and Mantle of Stars recipes.
-Only the first 4 will be used.:
+Only the first 4 will be used:

     ```groovy:no-line-numbers
     mods.astralsorcery.constellation.addSignatureItem(IConstellation, Collection<IIngredient>)
     ```

 - Adds to the constellations signature items, which control the Constellation Paper and Mantle of Stars recipes.
-Only the first 4 will be used.:
+Only the first 4 will be used:

     ```groovy:no-line-numbers
     mods.astralsorcery.constellation.addSignatureItem(IConstellation, IIngredient)
     ```

 - Adds to the constellations signature items, which control the Constellation Paper and Mantle of Stars recipes.
-Only the first 4 will be used.:
+Only the first 4 will be used:

     ```groovy:no-line-numbers
     mods.astralsorcery.constellation.addSignatureItem(IConstellation, IIngredient...)